PableteProgramming/Tetris/Readme.md

 $ cd **Path to project root dir**

-Run configure.bat file with x86 for Win32 config
+Run configure.bat file

-$ configure VS *x86*
+$ configure VS

 When it has finished, run build.bat file